The Emotionally Intelligent Employee: Preparing for the Human Skills of the Future

 • Survival: Focus on stabilization

-• Safety: Build Self-Awareness
+• Safety: Build self-awareness

 This allows each EQ competency to be introduced at the appropriate stage when the team is developmentally ready.
 Next we will look at what each quadrant is all about, with an eye towards the future of work!

-Understanding your own emotions, drivers, and reactions
+self-awareness, is all about understanding your own emotions, drivers, and reactions:

 • self-reflection